zuplo/docs/docs/articles/web-crypto-apis.md

 :::caution

-There can occasionally be differences in which alorithms are supported in development (working copy) environments.
+There can occasionally be differences in which algorithms are supported in development (working copy) environments.
 The table below lists support for the production edge runtime.
 If you find an issue with your development environment contact support@zuplo.com and we can help resolve the issue.